drhsqlite/pikchr/doc/differences.md

   *  topmargin

-If the "fontscale" variable exists and is not 1.0, then the point-size of fonts is increased or descreased by multiplying by the fontscale.
+If the "fontscale" variable exists and is not 1.0, then the point-size of fonts is increased or decreased by multiplying by the fontscale.
 This variable can be used to increase or decrease the fonts in a diagram relative to all the other elements.